Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Teaching Skill Development

-This course provides a comprehensive foundation for individuals interested in working with people with disabilities to enhance their skill development, maintenance, and acquisition.
-Students will gain the necessary knowledge and skills to effectively support individuals with various disabilities.
-Through a blend of theoretical concepts and practical learning, students will learn to implement individualized and group approaches to facilitate skill development.
-The course will explore the theoretical frameworks underlying skill development and introduce evidence-based practices.
+Gain a comprehensive foundation for working with people with exceptionalities to enhance their skill development, maintenance, and acquisition.
+Students gain the necessary knowledge and skills to effectively support skill development in people with exceptionalities.
+Students learn to implement individualized and group approaches to facilitating skill development across the lifespan.
+The theoretical frameworks underlying skill development and evidence-based practices are explored.

 Credit Value:4